Themes in A Song of Ice and Fire: Global climate change

 In the series, the threat of a global climate change is ever present.
 There are no regular seasons that occur at expected intervals.
-Winter and the accompanying cold temperatures it brings may last for a number of years or even a decade or longer.
-During this time, thousands if not millions may die from starvation or the ravages of war and violence that often coincide with mass starvation.
+Winter and the accompanying cold temperatures it brings may last for years, or even a decade or longer.
+During this time, thousands, if not millions, may die from starvation or the ravages of war and violence that often coincide with mass starvation.
 The White Walkers or others represent the personification of this threat.
 Yet, despite the nature of the threat as an existential danger to the very survival of the human race, many of the powerful in Westeros choose to deny its existence or ignore it.
 This is most prominently seen in the conflict between the Starks and the Lannisters that forms the basis for the story in A Song of Ice and Fire.
 The Starks (along with their patronage of the Night's Watch) defend all of Westeros against the threat of winter.
 They acknowledge its inevitability and do everything in their power to prepare for and prevent the disasters that may come from a prolonged winter and open warfare with the White Walkers.
 However, their attempts to warn others about the threat and rally the great houses to their cause are generally not successful.

 Politics and society

 Sanctuary by Richard Burchett, 1867.
 The Ice and Fire series was partly inspired by the Wars of the Roses (pictured), a series of dynastic civil wars for the throne of England.

 Ethan Sacks of New York's Daily News found the story focused "more on Machiavellian political intrigue than Tolkien-esque sword and sorcery".
 Since Martin drew on historical sources to build the Ice and Fire world, Damien G. Walter of London's The Guardian saw a startling resemblance between Westeros and England in the period of the Wars of the Roses, where "One throne unifies the land but great houses fight over who will sit upon it.
 With no true king the land is beset with corrupt, money-grubbing lords whose only interest is their own prestige.
 Two loose alliances of power pit a poor but honorable North against a rich and cunning South.
 And the small folk must suffer through it all, regardless of which side wins."
 As in the Middle Ages, the characters define their alliances by their home towns or kinship, not by modern-day concepts like countries or nationalism.
-The king was seen as an avatar of God so that the legitimacy of kingship was very important.
+The king was seen as an avatar of God, so the legitimacy of kingship was very important.
 Martin wanted to show the possible consequences of the leaders' decisions, as general goodness does not automatically make competent leaders and vice versa.